mud-builder

 </deb>

+Most of the child elements of the deb node correspond to fields within the debian/control, allowing you to change their value without patching the file.
 The capitalised tag name is used as the field name, and the value is used as the content.
 Multi-line entries can be entered, such as the description, by entering \n within the text.

-The description should contain two parts: the synopsis at around 60 characters, and the extended description over several lines following it.
 The section will be automatically prefixed with user/, if not already by mud-builder unless the prefix-section attribute is set to 0, or a section is specified explicitly.
 Packages which end-users can install directly (rather than libraries) are prefixed like this, according to the Maemo packaging guide.
 In addition, certain sections are recommended, if possible:

 Other sections should have the second word capitalised, such as user/Fonts A selection of third-party sections is available in the Maemo.org wiki.